MicrosoftDocs/azure-docs/articles/orbital/receive-real-time-telemetry.md

 ms.author: mikailasmith
 ---

-# Receive real-time telemetry
+# Receive real-time antenna telemetry

-An Azure Orbital Ground station emits telemetry events that can be used to analyze the ground station operation during a contact.
+Azure Orbital Ground station emits antenna telemetry events that can be used to analyze ground station operation during a contact.
 You can configure your contact profile to send telemetry events to [Azure Event Hubs](../event-hubs/event-hubs-about.md)..

 In this guide, you'll learn how to: